MicrosoftDocs/memdocs/sccm/core/plan-design/diagnostics/levels-of-diagnostic-usage-data-collection-1802.md

    - List/count of enabled client agents

-   - Operating system age in months
+   - OS age in months

    - Number of hardware inventory classes, software inventory rules, and file collection rules

-   - Statistics for device health attestation including most common error codes, number of on-premises servers, and counts of devices in various states.
+   - Statistics for device health attestation: most common error codes, number of on-premises servers, and counts of devices in various states

-- **Cloud Services:**
+   - ***[New]*** Count of devices by default browser

+### Cloud Services

   - Azure Active Directory discovery statistics

-  - Configuration and usage statistics of Cloud Management Gateway, including counts of regions and environments, and authentication/authorization statistics
+  - Configuration and usage statistics of Cloud Management Gateway: counts of regions and environments, and authentication/authorization statistics

   - Count of Azure Active Directory applications and services connected to Configuration Manager

-  - Count of clients joined to Azure Active Directory Services

   - Count of collections synced to Operations Management Suite